Tony Adamowicz

-Tony Adamowicz (May 2, 1941 – October 10, 2016) was an American racing driver, active from 1963 until his death.
+Anthony Peter Adamowicz (May 2, 1941 – October 10, 2016) was an American racing driver, active from 1963 until his death.
 He won the Under 2-Liter class of the 1968 Trans-Am Championship and the 1969 SCCA Continental Championship.

 Early life

-Adamowicz was born in 1941 to Polish immigrants in Moriah, New York and raised in Port Henry, New York.
+Adamowicz was born in 1941 to Polish immigrants in Moriah, New York, and raised in Port Henry, New York.
 He began his career with the US Army and worked as a communications staffer at the White House during the late 1950s and 1960s.

 Racing career

-It was during his time in Washington DC that Adamowicz took up auto racing.
+It was during his time in Washington, D.C., that Adamowicz took up auto racing.
 He started racing with a Volvo PV 544 in neighbouring Maryland in 1963.
 He later contested the Under 2-Liter class of the 1968 Trans-Am Championship in a Porsche 911, then raced in the Can-Am Series and Formula A/Formula 5000, winning the 1969 SCCA Continental Championship.
 He had an opportunity to race in the 1970 Indianapolis 500, but during the first lap of his qualifying attempt in his Eagle-Offy the yellow light was shown and Adamowicz slowed.
 However, the yellow was an error and Adamowicz was ordered to continue with the other 3 laps.
 The first lap, 6 mi/h slower than his others, dragged down his average to a point where he was bumped from the field.
 He got in another car but crashed in practice before having a chance to requalify.